Chisa-Momin/Linux/Linux_mint_resetting_passwd_solution.md

 ```
 passwd username
 ```
-You should by now ,resetted the passwd and then restart your computer and enjoy your new passwd!
+After restarting the computer ,the problem is solved!